covcom/205CDE/01 C9 IDE/README.md

     * Option 1: Open your Chromebook, follow instructions given [here](http://lifehacker.com/how-to-install-linux-on-a-chromebook-and-unlock-its-ful-509039343) to install Ubuntu on a Chromebook.
     * Option 2: Open your Windows machine, install [VirtualBox](https://www.virtualbox.org) and then install [Ubuntu](http://www.ubuntu.com) within it.
 A step by step instruction can be found on [wikiHow](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox).

 2. Boot into Ubuntu to install LAMP server.
-In the example below I use Ubuntu installed on a VirtualBox running inside a Mac.
+In the example below I use Ubuntu installed on a VirtualBox running on a Mac.
 But if it's Chromebook or Windows it's essentially the same.

     ```sh
         sudo apt-get update